mstenflo/icook/README.md

 ![alt text](https://github.com/mstenflo/icook/blob/master/app/assets/images/README/ScreenShot.png "iCook Logo")

 iCook is a recipe database and resource for people who like cooking great meals.
 It allows members to post their own recipes, view other member recipes and comment on them.
-No membership is required to view the recipes in the database.
+No membership is required to view the recipes in the database, login is only necessary to post, edit, or delete recipes or comments.
 The site was built using Rails in the backend and React/Redux in the frontend.

 # Features

 * User authentication and encrypted login using BCrypt

-Frontend error handling to catch any errors before sending info to the database.
-Catch, display and clear error messages for proper registration and login.
+Frontend error handling was implemented to catch any errors before sending info to the database.
+Errors are caught and added to the state, displayed and cleared for proper registration and login.

 <img src="https://github.com/mstenflo/icook/blob/master/app/assets/images/README/LoginForm.png" width="500">